vijaykrishnamurthy-sport/Vijay/_pages/research.md

 Currently working on my thesis, which is an exploratory study on the strategic implementation of the sports policy by organisations at the grassroots level.

 **Working Papers**
-Four other research papers are in progress, they will be published once completed.
+Few research papers are in progress, they will be published once completed.